From Attack to Protection: Leveraging Watermarking Attack Network for Advanced Add-on Watermarking: Experiments

-Next, we perform qualitative evaluation in terms of perceptual quality.
-As shown in Fig.~\ref{figure_qualitative_result}, the types of low-level distortion caused by watermark embedding vary by MW method while having similar high-level features (i.e., inherent content).
-For MW systems \cite{lin2011digital,kim2018robust,makbol2016block,su2017improved,nam2020nsct}, the WAN hardly causes visual degradation in the process of inverting watermark bits (see magnified sub-figures in Fig.~\ref{figure_qualitative_result}).
+In this section, we perform qualitative evaluation in terms of perceptual quality.
+Figure~\ref{figure_qualitative_result} shows the examples of the watermarked image with 4 bits of capacity and the attacked image of the proposed WAN.
+As shown in the figure, the types of low-level distortion caused by watermark embedding vary by MW method while having similar high-level features (i.e., inherent content).
+For MW systems \cite{kim2018robust,lin2011digital,su2017improved,makbol2016block,nam2020nsct,kim2012dtcwt,parah2016dct}, the WAN hardly causes visual degradation in the process of inverting watermark bits (see magnified sub-figures in Figure~\ref{figure_qualitative_result}).
 The proposed WAN with $\mathcal{L}_{wa}$ and $\mathcal{L}_{c}$ can hinder watermark extraction by learning these fine feature and induces the attacked image to visually follow the original content.

-Next, we acquire four types of residual images $(\{R_{o,w_{0}},R_{o,w_{1}},\tilde{R}_{o,w_{1}},\tilde{R}_{o,w_{0}}\}$) and analyze WAN-based attacks by comparing the differences between residual images.
-As described in Sec.~\ref{sec_watermarking_attack_loss}, the WAN is guided to reduce the difference between the paired residual images during the training phase, thereby applying an adversarial signal to $B_w$ that causes abnormal extraction.
-High similarity between $R_{o,w_{0}}$ and $\tilde{R}_{o,w_{1}}$ located in the 2$nd$ and 4$th$ columns in Fig.~\ref{figure_residual_image_analysis} is observed, indicating that the WAN successfully attacks the watermarked image containing watermark bit 1 (i.e., 1$\rightarrow$0).
+Next, to more thoroughly analyze WAN-based attacks, we acquire four types of residual images $(\{R_{o,w_{0}},R_{o,w_{1}},\tilde{R}_{o,w_{1}},\tilde{R}_{o,w_{0}}\}$) by comparing the differences between them.
+As described in Section~\ref{sec_watermarking_attack_loss}, the WAN is guided to reduce the difference between the paired residual images during the training phase, thereby applying an adversarial signal to $B_w$ that causes abnormal extraction.
+High similarity between $R_{o,w_{0}}$ and $\tilde{R}_{o,w_{1}}$ located in the 2$nd$ and 4$th$ columns in Figure~\ref{figure_residual_image_analysis} is observed, indicating that the WAN successfully attacks the watermarked image containing watermark bit 1 (i.e., 1$\rightarrow$0).
 Similarly, the characteristics of residual images in the 3$rd$ and 5$th$ columns are co-related.
 Furthermore, since MW methods with various attributes are used in this study, the distribution and characteristics of each residual data vary depending on the methods.
 In summary, we can confirm that WAN can adaptively learn the individual characteristics of the MW method, such as watermarking domain and embedding algorithm.